lyssieth/Opportunity/Races/Material Plane/Elves/Moon Elves.md

 ### Height

-Somewhat shorter than normal Elves, randing from 5ft8 to 6ft7.
+Somewhat shorter than normal Elves, ranging from 5ft8 to 6ft7.

 ## Age